hapijs/hapi/docs/Reference.md

 _Requires the `require` plugin permission._

-Registers a plugin using the same pack and permissions granted to the current plugin following the syntax of [`pack.require()`](#packrequirename-callback).
+Registers a list of plugins using the same pack and permissions granted to the current plugin following the syntax of [`pack.require()`](#packrequirename-callback).

 ```javascript